itjuana-bootcamp/DevOps/ansible-challenge/README.md

 ## Objective

-By the end of this challenge, you will be able to install and use the Ansible configuration management to to administrate infrastructure.
+By the end of this challenge, you will be able to install and use the Ansible to to administrate infrastructure.
 ## Pre-requisites

 * [Docker](https://docs.docker.com/desktop/) installed